Today is world sleep day.

 As I mentioned back in April last year, research has shown that getting 8 hours of sleep a night is important for optimal cognitive function.
 We all know how crappy we feel when we’re sleep-deprived.
 Brain fuzz takes over.
 We start to yawn uncontrollably in an effort to oxygenate our exhausted neurons.
 Our eyes start hurting and feeling dry, prompting us to rub them for relief.
 Every horizontal surface starts to look attractive.
 But there is a lot more to it than just feeling lousy.

 (As an aside, I think the people who design airport seating are evil sadists.
 Anyone who has done a transatlantic flight and had a layover in one of these torture chambers will know what I’m talking about.
 I stagger off the plane with dry, blood-shot eyes and make a beeline for the nearest horizontal surface.
 I try to squeeze my body around the metallic armrests on the seats, fail spectacularly, and invariably end up on the ground with all the other poor overseas travelers.
-Maybe it’s part of an official immigration strategy — a kind of passive discouragement to venture too far from the mother country.
+Maybe it’s part of an official border strategy — a kind of passive discouragement to venture too far from the mother country.
 Anyway.
 Back to the point.)

 Sleep is hugely underappreciated.
 This is a tragedy, because science is revealing that sleep is anything but wasted time.
 Here’s why: